 For a few years, it has been my feeling that the value system of the Theory of Computation (TOC) community is changing.
-Specifically, my feeling is that intellectual values (such as understanding and curiosity) are in decline, whereas the instrumental values (such as operational progress, practical applicability, and coping with technical difficulty2) are dominating the scene (i.e., the communal atmosphere in TOC).
-Before proceeding any further, let me stress that I see no fault with the instrumental values per se; my concern is that the non-instrumental (i.e., intellectual) values are in decline.
+Specifically, my feeling is that intellectual values (such as understanding and curiosity) are in decline, whereas the instrumental values (such as operational progress, practical applicability, and coping with technical difficulty4) are dominating the scene (i.e., the communal

 1The same hold with respect to mythological thinking, which is actually more intellectual since it insists on "final" (or absolute) answers and views all phenomena as being of one type (to be explained uniformly by a single theory).
 Indeed, Science gives up on achieving final answers, and is content with partial answers that "work" (i.e., produce the desired effects and/or predictions).
 This comment is influenced by the works of Levi-Strauss.

-I wish to stress that this comment, as well as the entire text, is not concerned with the consequences of the (intellectually driven) inquiry, which may be instrumental; I am rather concerned with the importance attached to the inquiry as a goal by itself.
+$^{^{2}}$ I wish to stress that, throughout the text, I do not refer to the consequences of the (intellectually driven) inquiry, which may be instrumental; I am rather concerned with the importance attached to the inquiry as a goal by itself.
 In other words, I am concerned with the (social) status of the quest for understanding, unconditioned on the instrumental benefits of this quest; that is, I am concerned with the status of the intellectual values.